 - governance policies, Gallup's chosen ethics and Gallup's goals

 - prevailing thoughts, opinions, activities and commitments of employees and other stakeholders

-In 2016, Gallup assessed levels of risk with our vendors in Europe, Africa, Southeast Asia and Latin America.
+In 2018, Gallup assessed levels of risk with our vendors and suppliers in Europe, Africa, Southeast Asia and Latin America.

 We also took the following anti-slavery and anti-corruption steps:

 - identified regions that are the most difficult for our vendors to operate within the bounds of Gallup's chosen ethics and within global anti-corruption laws

 - completed RCO trainings with vendors in high-risk regions to reinforce Gallup's commitment to supply chain transparency and ethics

 - maintained a clause in all vendor contracts to certify that vendors are in compliance with Gallup's chosen ethics and global anti-corruption laws